seaflow-uw/seaflow-website/content/authors/admin/_index.md

 - "Principal Investigators"
 # - Visitors
 ---
 I am a biological oceanographer working as a research scientist at the University of Washington.
 I study how microbial communities respond to environmental perturbations and ultimately how they will respond to future ocean conditions.
-My research approach uses [flow cytometry](https://seaflow.netlify.com/) observations collected from research vessels across ocean basins to build population models that predict cell, population and ecosystem interactions.
+I develop population models guided by laboratory, field and satellite observations to predict cell, population and ecosystem interactions.